 - Apply new skills by delivering a collaborative lesson while being observed and assisted by your peers.

-Debrief with the participants utilizing a safe, positive coaching model.
+- Reflect with a debrief by the other participants utilizing a safe, positive coaching model.

 Expand your toolbox:Response cards are just one of the many helpful engagement strategies Stetson & Associates recommends during this training.
 Research has demonstrated that if response cards were used as an instructional tool instead of hand raising for just 30 minutes per day, each student would make more than 3,700 additional academic responses on average during the school year (Heward et al, 1996).